Pityriasis Rosea

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 It will focus on the skin.
 This is often enough to make the diagnosis.

-If the diagnosis is unclear, you may need to see a doctor who treats the skin.
+If the diagnosis is not clear, then you may need to see a doctor who treats the skin.
 A sample of the skin may be tested.
 This can be done with a biopsy.

 Treatments